 How Do You Know It Is Time to Paint the Outside of Your Home

-There are a few obvious signs such a chipping and cracking paint that shows your home needs exterior painting, but there are also some less noticeable signs that can necessitate a repaint.
+There are a few obvious signs, such as chipping and cracking paint, that show your home needs exterior painting, but some less noticeable signs can necessitate a repaint.

 Of course, there is no set timeline since every home is different.
 However, there are some guidelines to follow, although several factors can change the timing.

-Most experts will advise that you to paint your exterior walls every 5-10 years, depending on climate, previous paint job, and other factors that we will discuss later on.
+Most experts advise that you paint your exterior walls every 5-10 years, depending on climate, previous paint job, and other factors we will discuss later.